The Pirate Bay trial: Background

-Police raid on The Pirate Bay

 On 31 May 2006 the Swedish police organized a raid on The Pirate Bay in 12 different premises, confiscating 186 servers and causing it to go offline for three days.
 Upon reopening, the site's number of visitors more than doubled, the increased popularity attributed to greater exposure through the media coverage.
 The raid, alleged by The Pirate Bay to be politically motivated and under pressure from the Motion Picture Association of America (MPAA), was reported as a success by the MPAA in the immediate aftermath but with the website being restored within days and file sharing firmly in focus in the Swedish media, with TorrentFreak calling the raid "highly unsuccessful".

 The police, however, conducted a preliminary investigation on the confiscated material and by interrogating associated people.
 In late 2007, a four thousand page report was produced by the prosecutor in preparation for a trial, containing email and SMS messages, payment documents, police interrogation records, and screenshots of The Pirate Bay site.